PavanRangani/docs/docs/prd/tax/tax-components.md

 ## UX Requirements

-- During multi selection action `Send` & `Receive`, if status of any selected component is already `Sent` or `Received`, it won't be updated.
+- During multi selection action `Send` & `Receive`, if status of any of the selected component is already `Sent` or `Received`, it won't be shown in dialog.